TL;DR

 The Bigger Picture

-Simon Willison coined the term “agentic engineering” to describe what we’re all doing now — working with AI agents as coding partners rather than just using them as autocomplete.
-I think the framing is right, and it highlights the core tension.
+Simon Willison coined the term “agentic engineering” to describe what we’re all doing now, working with AI agents as coding partners rather than just using them as autocomplete.
+I think the framing is right and it points to the core tension.

 When you pair-program with a human, you both understand the implicit rules.
 Don’t hardcode secrets.
 Don’t commit to main.
 Write tests.
-These are social norms that experienced developers internalize.
-AI agents don’t have those norms.
-They have patterns from training data, and a lot of that training data contains hardcoded secrets.
+Experienced developers internalize those social norms over years.
+AI agents work off training-data patterns instead, and a lot of that training data contains hardcoded secrets.
+GitHub’s new policy to train Copilot on user interaction data adds another dimension to this concern.

-The mental exhaustion that developers report isn’t just about evaluating code quality.
-It’s about being the security boundary between a fast, confident, pattern-matching system and your production infrastructure.
+The mental exhaustion that developers report is really about being the security boundary between a fast pattern-matching system and your production infrastructure.
 Every time you accept an AI-generated block of code, you’re implicitly signing off on its security properties.
-At 2x the baseline leak rate, we’re clearly not doing that review well enough.
+At 2x the baseline leak rate, we’re not doing that review well enough.

-I don’t think the answer is “stop using AI tools.”
-The productivity gains are real.
-But we need to treat AI-generated code the way we treat code from a junior developer who’s never heard of environment variables.
-Trust, but verify.
-And set up automated guardrails so that verification doesn’t depend on your attention span at 4 PM on a Friday.
+Keep using AI tools, the productivity gains are real.
+But treat AI-generated code the way you treat code from a junior developer who’s never heard of environment variables, and set up automated guardrails so verification doesn’t depend on your attention span at 4 PM on a Friday.
+Leaked credentials are one failure mode, but agents with production access can do far worse — four recent database wipes trace back to the same guardrail failures.

 FAQ